Updated: Dec 20, 2021

 I don't get that rush of excitement anymore.
 But there is one thing that comes with each of those letters, with each email from poetry contests telling me they liked my poetry and each email from agents telling me my book is simply not right for them.
 It makes me ask the question.
 Is novel writing really the way to go or should I be focusing on my poetry?

 It has been a dream of mine since I was twelve to publish a novel.
-That dream has been a working progress for many years as I have gone from idea to idea trashing the ones I don't like and trying to discover what type of writing, what type of story will work for me.
-And finally, in the last few years, the Once Upon a Time Series has taken shape in my head, blossoming into an idea that I've fallen in love with and have come to believe others might just fall in love with as well.
+That dream has been a work in progress for many years as I have gone from idea to idea trashing the ones I don't like and trying to discover what type of writing, what type of story will work for me.
+And finally, in the last few years, the Once Upon a Tome Series has taken shape in my head, blossoming into an idea that I've fallen in love with and have come to believe others might just fall in love with as well.

 But as my poetry is beginning to soar well above my novel, it makes me wonder if maybe those "others" who will enjoy it might just be my family and friends.
 As I work to decide what type of writing is best for me, I have to come to terms with the fact that to succeed in a world where everyone can write and put in that effort, my writing has to stand out and be something people and agents will want to read.